 In one well known study, goats fed a low-vanadium diet developed skeletal deformations.
 And in vitro tests vanadate, a compound containing vanadium, was shown to stimulate bone cell proliferation.

 The University of Pittsburgh Medical Center has stated ‘vanadium may help in treating or preventing osteoporosis’.
-An added bonus is that vanadium has useful blood sugar-control benefits for diabetics (a logical extension is that it likely has useful blood sugar-control benefits for non-diabetes too).

 Adding to the heap of evidence, The University of Maryland Medical Center notes another likely perk of taking supplements with vanadium is protecting against colon cancer.
 They also write that vanadium helps to lower total and LDL, or “bad cholesterol”.